MicrosoftDocs/win32/desktop-src/pktmon/packetmonitor/nf-packetmonitor-packetmonitorcreatelivesession.md

 ### [in] name

 Name to identify the session.
 The maximum length allowed is 256.
 Minimum is 1.

 ### [out] session

-This is declared in packetmonitor.h as ‘DECLARE_HANDLE(PACKETMONITOR_SESSION)’.
+This is declared as ‘DECLARE_HANDLE(PACKETMONITOR_SESSION)’.

 If SUCCESS, this will contain the object to the session.
 Later, the session can be controlled through the same object for functions like: